 The Records Manager is the Hollywood Police Department's custodian of public records.
 Pursuant to Section 119.12, Florida Statutes, the contact information for the Hollywood Police Department's custodian of public records is to be prominently posted in the administrative building where the Hollywood Police Department's public records are routinely created, sent, received, maintained and requested.

-The contact information for the Records Manager is:
+The contact information for the Police Records Manager is: